nilsonsasaki/nilsonsasaki/README.md

-# Hi there i'm Nilson Sasaki!!!👋
+# Hello there i'm Nilson Sasaki!!!👋

 Electrical Engineering Student at São Paulo University (USP)
 Working on to be an Android Developer

+e-mail: nilsonsasaki@gmail.com
+LinkedIn: /in/nilsonsasaki/
+Skype: live:nilsonsasaki
+Hacker Rank: /nilsonsasaki

 Lost some of my works on the Flutter development because I didn't push and my SSD broke:weary: but i'm excited because i've been select to the Santander Bootcamp :tada::tada::tada: